Statement & Open Letter on January 22nd Metro Board Vote (C Line Extension to Torrance)

 Moving Forward: Where Do We Go From Here?

-Also: Do not forget the power of your vote in future elections.
+Do not forget the power of your vote in future elections.

 Questions remain:

-• How long was the Hawthorne Motion in the works and was there coordination with the City of Redondo Beach?
+How long was the Hawthorne Motion in the works and was there coordination with the City of Redondo Beach?
 What discussions were held behind the scenes and why was this not an open process?

-Our engagement does not end with the Board’s vote; we will continue to ensure they are held to their public commitment to bring rail by 2036.
+Our engagement does not end with the Board vote; we will continue to ensure they are held to their public commitment to bring rail by 2036.
 We ask Metro staff to provide updates and steps for the Hawthorne Option, as well as anticipated regulatory hurdles, cost increases, and proposed timelines factoring interagency and Caltrans review.
-We emphasize that all stakeholders must be at the table and all groups in communication moving forward, including residents, businesses, transit advocates, cities, and agencies.
+We emphasize all stakeholders must be at the table and all groups in communication moving forward, including residents, businesses, transit advocates, cities, and agencies.

-• We must ensure the design will safely promote transit use for riders, pedestrians, and the disabled.
+We must ensure the design will safely promote transit use for riders, pedestrians, and the disabled.

-Third, we must preserve public ownership of the rail corridor.
-We are alarmed by questions raised by Chair Dutra and Supervisor Hahn that hint at potential plans to push for sale of the publicly-owned corridor.
+Third, we must preserve public ownership of the rail corridor and begin work on undisputed segments.
+We are alarmed by questions raised by Chair Dutra and Supervisor Hahn that hint at the sale of the publicly-owned corridor.
 This would be an exceedingly short-sighted decision: Publicly-owned rail ROWs are rare, difficult to replace, and a precious asset.
 Private freight companies could purchase the route and run frequent heavy rail service; the opposite of what is desired.
 BNSF would still be in use.
-Future plans for the any section of the ROW must be coordinated with Metro and all parties.
-Cities and Board Members must agree that the rail corridor cannot be sold and must remain under public ownership in perpetuity, or until at minimum the project is built and operational.
+Future plans for any section of the Harbor Subdivision ROW must be coordinated with Metro and all parties.

-Lastly we call for governance and ethics reform as well as Metro Board reform.
-The irregular events that transpired – skipping committee, forcing a change to a completely different alignment after decades of study and millions spent in planning, a subsequent unanimous vote – undercut transparency and trust in the public process.
-We should not have a system where major, billion dollar decisions like FEIR certification and alignment selection can become political – bound by special interests over sound planning, evidence, and expertise.
-Reforms could bring members who are professional appointees such as in Washington D.C.’s Metro Board or directly-elected such as at Bay Area Rapid Transit.
-(Relevant article by Future Is LA published after the vote.)
-Reforming the makeup of the Metro Board can ensure that future decisions are made by experts in the field who prioritize transit best practices over political dynamics.
+Lastly, we call for governance and ethics reform as well as Metro Board reform.
+The irregular events that transpired – skipping committee, forcing a change to a completely different alignment after decades of study and millions in planning, a subsequent unanimous vote – undercut transparency and trust in the public process.

 South Bay Forward has been steadfast in our support for the C/K Line Extension to Torrance, and this is grounded in our belief that good transit benefits our entire community.
 As always, we remain committed to making sure you know where and when you can best support this fight for our community.